nazli-y/Programming-Workshop-Milestone-1/README.md

 Programming Workshop Lab Semester Project- Milestone 1 <br>

 Purpose:<br>
 The purpose of this project is to process text articles to calculate basic statistics and analyze the sentiment.
 The goal for milestone 1 is being able to process the article, remove stop words and rank words by frequencies.
-To do this we created 4 classes, an Article class to read the file, store the words to an arraylist and clean the data and process and remove the stop words, count the words and sort them by frequency; a Topic class which calls the functions in the Article class for each article in a topic; and a Libray class to processes each topic.<br>
+To do this we created 4 classes, an Article class to read the file, store the words to an arraylist and clean the data and process and remove the stop words, count the words and sort them by frequency; a Topic class which calls the functions in the Article class for each article in a topic; and a Libray class to processes each topic.
+For milestone 2 we compared the articles based on vocabulary and attitude.
+To calculate the richest vocab, we returned the number of unique words for a given article (Article class).
+To find the most repeated words we created an arraylist 'frequencies' with frequencies set for each word in 'uniqueWords' and found the maximum value.
+To do the sentiment analysis we process text files of positive and negative words and store them in arraylists, in the Library class.
+Then in the Article class we counted the number of positive and negative words appeared in a given article, determining if an article was positive, negative or neutral.<br>

 Credits:<br>
 Authors:<br>